wadhah101/insat-gl-knowledge/docs/GL4/Semester 2/Software Architecture/Software Architecture 946334d2c384444da293ded724bb91f0.md

 Services independants : le seul moyen de communication c’est la base données

-#### Pros
+#### Repository - Pros

 - Modifiabilité
 - Maintabilité
 - granularity service : reuse

-#### Cons
+#### Repository - Cons

 - plusieurs services accedant ala BDs
 - SPOF
-- Performance : congestion (

-What is called congestion?

-If there is congestion in a place, **the place is extremely crowded and blocked with traffic** )
+- Performance : congestion (If there is congestion in a place, **the place is extremely crowded and blocked with traffic** )

-### Black board
+### Blackboard

 Data Active
-Data Active

 ![Untitled](Software%20Architecture%20946334d2c384444da293ded724bb91f0/Untitled%2011.png)

-#### Pros

-- Security
-- Performance
-- reuse
-- modifiability

-#### Cons

-- Complexity ( traitement de données au niveau de la bd )
-- complexity bd design
-- diminuer le champs d’action des controlleurs

-*Blackboard Architecture is an architecture style or pattern used in solving Artificial Intelligence, Mining, Machine learning problems*
+=> Blackboard Architecture is an architecture style or pattern used in solving Artificial Intelligence, Mining, Machine learning problems

 Picture a number of students are all writing on a blackboard at the same time, trying to solve a problem.
 You think they will?

 What if we add a teacher who first asks each student what he wants to write on the blackboard and decides which student has the best idea.
 And when the student is finished, the process is repeated.

 This is the idea behind the blackboard architecture.
 The students are called Knowledge Sources.
-The teacher is called the Scheduler and the **Blackboard** is the common data structure of the Knowledge Sources.
+The teacher is called the Scheduler and the Blackboard is the common data structure of the Knowledge Sources.
 The blackboard represents all states of some problem space.

 **Knowledge sources** are self-selecting modules of domain knowledge.
 Each knowledge source can be viewed as an independent program specialized in processing a certain